EUMETNET/meteogate-documentation/docs/3-publishing-data.md

   - Use standard validation tools such as schema validation and data integrity checks to confirm format compliance.
   - Document all test cases, results, and known issues to support troubleshooting and future improvements.

-## 4 Onboarding Data Supply to MeteoGate and WMO WIS 2
+## Step 4: Onboarding Data Supply to MeteoGate and WMO WIS 2

 Once the data is prepared, the publishing pattern is selected, and the Data Supply is deployed, the next step is to onboard it to WIS2 and MeteoGate.
 This process ensures that all registered Data Supply components function with MeteoGate and WMO WIS2 requirements, making them discoverable and accessible through MeteoGate.